Hierosoft/DeepFileFind-cs/README.md

 ## Changes
 (! = important)
+* (2022-10-31) Released 3.1.4 Fix wildcard so the filter doesn't affect recursion!
+Implement is_like.
 * (2017-12-19) Released 3.1.2
 * (2017-12-21) By default (see never_use_names, which can be null, in DFFSearchOptions) never recurse into folders called Trash or .cache
 * (2017-12-19) Released 3.1.1